Does VW’s spacious family-friendly EV, the ID.5, have enough to rival the slightly smaller ID.4?

 Space & practicality

-When you step inside the ID.5, you can instantly sense the sheer space on offer inside the cabin.
+When you step inside the ID.5, you can instantly sense the sheer space on offer inside.

 It’s one of few electric SUVs that can rival the Model Y for interior space.
 The large sunroof spans the length and width of the car to let in huge amounts of natural light.

-It’s a large opening, so you won’t ever struggle getting your larger shopping items in and out of the ID.5 and there’s a minimal load lip to contend with.
-The adjustable false floor gives you room underneath to store cables out of sight too.
+It’s a large opening, so you won’t ever struggle getting your larger shopping items in and out of the ID.5, and there’s a minimal load lip to contend with.
+The adjustable false floor also gives you room underneath to store cables out of sight.

 Volkswagen ID.5 touchscreen